mstevetodd/EngineDriver_Home/docs/operation/operation.rst

 You can select the route from the list provider by your |SERVER|...

-Click on the :guilabel:`Set` buttonon the beside the entry to activate the Route.
+Click on the :guilabel:`Set` button beside the entry to activate the Route.

 Note, When using the |native| the |EX-CS| (only) can:

-* dynamically change the label on the the button
+* Dynamically change the label on the the button
-* dynamically show or hide Routes
+* Dynamically show or hide Routes
-* dynamically enable or disable Routes
+* Dynamically enable or disable Routes

 Filter by location (Routes)
 """"""""""""""""""""""""""""